 Whatever else the state-run liquor business is, it is a revenue generator.

-We still assess an 18 percent tax on all wine and liquor sales, which is a hidden tax, not printed on any receipt of purchase, a lingering and twice-enhanced shadow of a "temporary" 10 percent initially enacted to help clean-up and recovery for victims of the 1936 Johnstown flood.
+We still assess an 18 percent tax on all wine and liquor sales, which is a hidden tax, not printed on any receipt of purchases, a lingering and twice-enhanced shadow of a "temporary" 10 percent initially enacted to help with cleanup and recovery for victims of the 1936 Johnstown flood.

 Without the leverage of bulk purchasing to negotiate wholesale prices, the gross margin -- the difference between what the retailer pays suppliers and what the retailer charges customers -- is also likely to narrow.